 Velocities in the attraction flow tunnel are shown in Figure 34 (at elevations 163 and 162 ft) and Figure 35 through Figure 37 (vertical planes through the sloped diffuser).
 Some flow patterns similar to Validation Case 2 exist in the fish way channel through the gatehouse.
 Figure 38 shows a zoom-in view of the water surface elevation in the vicinity of the old and new entrances downstream the gate house in the canal.
 The water level is higher near the new entrance when compared to the old entrance side.
-Figure 39 shows the water surface elevation in the vicinity of the old entrance when compared water surface elevations at these points A and B. The CFD calculated and measured water surface elevations at these points are listed in the figure.
-Comparison of the CFD model predicted and field measured water surface elevations at these points at these points is listed in Table 5.
+Figure 39 shows the water surface elevation in the vicinity of the old entrance.
+Water levels were measured at points A and B. The CFD calculated and measured water surface elevations at these points are listed in the figure.
+Comparison of the CFD model predicted and field measured water surface elevations at these points is listed in Table 5.
 The differences between the CFD model and field data are within 0.1ft.